shaloo/docs.arcana/docs/ca/introduction/futures.md

 ## {{config.extra.arcana.ca_sdk_name}}

-Today, developers can enable [[concept-unified-balance|unified balance]] in any dApp by integrating it with the [[concept-casdk| {{config.extra.arcana.ca_sdk_name}}]].
-It supports unified balance across the following chains and tokens.
+Developers can enable [[concept-unified-balance|unified balance]] in any dApp by integrating it with the [[concept-casdk| {{config.extra.arcana.ca_sdk_name}}]].

+Unified balance is supported across the following chains and tokens.
 We are actively working on adding support to enable unified balance across newer chains and tokens.

 ### Chains